SK Hynix says some key issues on Toshiba chip unit sale still need agreement

-SEOUL, Sept 21 (Reuters) - SK Hynix Inc, part of the winning consortium for Toshiba Corp’s chip unit, said on Thursday that some key issues still needed to be agreed upon.
+SEOUL (Reuters) - SK Hynix Inc (000660.KS), part of the winning consortium for Toshiba Corp’s (6502.T) chip unit, said on Thursday that some key issues still needed to be agreed upon.

 Toshiba said on Wednesday it had agreed to sell the prized unit to a consortium led by U.S. private equity firm Bain Capital and expectations of a formal signing on Thursday had been high.